 Steve McCurry had tried several times to find the girl in his picture but was hampered by the remoteness of Afghanistan and the ongoing civil war.
 Finally in January 2002, along with a team from National Geographic he travelled to Afghanistan to locate the subject of the now-famous photograph.
-McCurry, upon learning that the Nasir Bagh refugee camp was soon to close, enquired of its remaining residents, one of whom knew Gula’s brother and was able to send word to her hometown.
-However, there were a number of women who came forward and identified themselves erroneously as the famous Afghan Girl.
+McCurry, upon learning that the Nasir Bagh refugee camp was soon to close, inquired of its remaining residents, one of whom knew Gula’s brother and was able to send word to her hometown.
+However, there were a number of women who came forward and identified themselves as erroneously as the famous Afghan Girl.
 In addition, after being shown the 1984 photo, a handful of young men falsely claimed Gula as their wife.

 The team finally located Gula, then roughly age 30, in a remote region of Afghanistan.
 To confirm that Sharbat Gula was the same girl as the famous image the National Geographic EXPLORER team used the same iris-scanning technology and face-recognition techniques used by the U.S. Federal Bureau of Investigation.
 Modern pictures of her were featured as part of a cover story on her life in the April 2002 issue of National Geographic and was the subject of a television documentary, entitled Search for the Afghan Girl, which aired in March 2002.
 In recognition of her, National Geographic set up the Afghan Girls Fund, a charitable organization with the goal of educating Afghan women.

-When Sharbat was finally tracked down by the Explorer team she told of her life in war torn Afghanistan.
+When Sharbat was finally tracked down by the Explorer team she told of her life in war-torn Afghanistan.
 An ethnic Pashtun she was born around 1972 in a small village in Afghanistan.
 Her earliest memories include sounds of war, planes overhead and bombs falling.
 She remembers it as a time of hunger where she would rise for prayer at dawn and go to bed hungry.
-Sometime in the early 80’s her village was attacked by Soviet helicopter gunships that killed her parents.
+Sometime in the early 80’s, her village was attacked by Soviet helicopter gunships that killed her parents.
 Her, her siblings and grandmother hiked over the mountains to the Nasir Bagh refugee camp in Pakistan.

 She married Rahmat Gul in the late 1980s and returned to Afghanistan in 1992, eventually settling in the Taliban stronghold of Tora Bora.
 Gula had three daughters: Robina, Zahida, and Alia.
 A fourth daughter died in infancy.
 Sharbat has expressed the hope that her girls will receive the education she was never able to complete.
-McCurry has since set up a fund to see to her daughters education and any medical help they need.
+McCurry has since set up a fund to see to her daughter’s education and any medical help they need.

 Sharbat remembered Steve McCurry and getting her picture taken as it was the first time anybody had even taken her picture.
-Looking at the picture she recalled the holes in the red scarf she had worn, where from earlier in the day when she burned herself at campfire.
+Looking at the picture she recalled the holes in the red scarf she had worn, were from earlier in the day when she burned herself at the campfire.
 She recalls the time under the Taliban as peaceful and she regards the burka as a thing of beauty and a Muslim women’s duty to wear.
 While doing the interview she would not allow him to see her face, only lifting the veil when his face was behind his camera.